I’m very lucky to carry a British passport.

 And unsurprisingly enough, my day didn’t get any better.

-Step 4: the actual reason why I can only have ninety days in Bolivia a year
+Step 4: the actual reason why I get just 90 days in Bolivia per year

 The man in this final office was actually wonderfully blunt.
 I explained my situation for the umpteenth time, hand shaking somewhat as I offered him a sheaf of photocopied passport stamps.
 I reiterated that “all the men at the border told me I could get a visa extension in the city”.
 And, as ever, I received a shake of the head.